EMERGING MARKETS-Latam stocks plummet on euro worry, Walmex

 * Walmex shares drag on Mexico stocks after bribery report

-MEXICO CITY/SAO PAULO, April 23 (Reuters) - Latin American stocks fell o n M onday on worries about slowing growth and political uncertainty in the euro zone, while a scandal over corruption allegations against Wal-Mart Mexico hammered its shares.
+SAO PAULO/MEXICO CITY, April 23 (Reuters) - Latin American stocks fell the most in seven weeks o n M onday after data showed the euro zone private sector shrank more than expected in April, while shares of Wal-Mart Mexico dragged Mexico’s IPC index to its lowest level in a month.

 Concern over Europe sapped demand for Latin American equities after flash purchasing managers’ indexes for the euro zone pointed to a sh arper-than-expected economic contraction in April. [ ID:nL9E7GA00G]